osxmidi/LinVst/README.md

 Load test.so within the Linux DAW and then test.so will load and run the (name associated) test.dll windows vst

-linvstgtk2 or linvstgtk2 or linvstconvert can batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (linvstconvert is command line only that needs to be located in the folder to be converted).
+linvstgtk2 or linvstgtk2 (GUI) or linvstconvert (CLI) can batch name convert linvst.so to mutiple windows vst dll names that are located in a folder/directory (linvstconvert is command line only that needs to be located in the folder to be converted).

 sudo permission might be needed for some folders/directories that don't have user permissions.